Al-Madina Al-Munawara Street (Amman): Location

-Al-Madina Al-Munawara Street stretches for several kilometers in Amman, intersecting with a number of important roads and neighborhoods.
-It begins in Umm Uthaina area, one of Amman's business districts, and continues towards the University of Jordan district in the western part of the city.
-The street serves as a link between several key areas such as Sweifieh, Al Rawabi, Tla' Al Ali, and Al Rabieh, and connects with other major roads like Queen Rania Street and Mecca Street.
+Al-Madina Al-Munawara Street runs for several kilometers through western Amman and passes through a number of neighborhoods.
+It begins in the Umm Uthaina area and continues toward the University of Jordan district.
+Along its route, it passes near or connects with districts such as Sweifieh, Al Rawabi, Tla' Al Ali, and Al Rabieh, and intersects with major roads including Queen Rania Street and Mecca Street.